KemenyStudio/sora-video-generator/README.md

 - Converts to JPEG at original video resolution
 - Uses as reference image for next generation
 - Maintains perfect visual continuity

+### ⚠️ Important: People in Frames
+**Do not extract frames containing identifiable faces.** OpenAI's content policy prohibits using images of people's faces as references.
+Only extract and use frames that:
+- Show environments, landscapes, or objects
+- Contain people where faces are not visible (back views, silhouettes, distant shots)
+- Focus on non-human subjects

+Frames with visible faces will cause your next generation to fail with a content policy violation error.

 ### Continuity Prompting Tips
 - **Start with action**: "The person turns around and smiles"